Interstitial Lung Disease Symptoms

 Stem Cell Therapy for Interstitial Lung Disease

 In the case of interstitial lung disease, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in the bone marrow and in the patient’s blood.
 Stem cells derived from the bone marrow and blood have the capacity to form many types of differentiated cells.
 During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.
-Then they are given back to the patient intravenously or through the use of a nebulizer.
+Then they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.

 It takes a physician with specific training to perform stem cell therapy adequately and safely.
 If you would like to find out more about ways to relieve your symptoms of interstitial lung disease, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.